formr/formr.github.io/_posts/2015-04-23-formr-for-designers.md

 ---

 Formr is a PHP micro framework which allows developers to easily build forms; but what if you're not a PHP developer?
 What if you don't even know PHP?
-No Problem, Formr has you covered.
+No problem, Formr has you covered!

 ## Installation